Delaine Eastin: State superintendent of public instruction

 Eastin called for a Garden In Every School in 1995.
-With the help of people like restaurateur Alice Waters, she was able to establish gardens in over 3,000 schools.
+With the help of people like restaurateur Alice Waters, she established gardens in over 3,000 schools.
 She also enlisted California as the first state to join the Clinton Team Nutrition effort for improved nutrition in schools.
 She oversaw a series of curriculum guides on how to teach the academic content standards in the context of nutrition, gardening, and cooking.

 Eastin visited schools in all 58 counties, keeping her commitment to visit a school a week on average.
 She visited more than 600 schools across California.

 Eastin championed Universal Preschool and had a Preschool Task Force made up of educators, business leaders, civil rights advocates, and children's advocates.
 They called for Universal Preschool In California within 10 years.
 Subsequently, she was the honorary chair of the successful Proposition 10, written to support the health, welfare, and education of children from 0–5 through a tax on tobacco products.

 Eastin was unable to run for a third term in 2002 due to term limits and was succeeded by former state senator Jack O'Connell.

 In 2002, a school was named after her in Union City, California, Delaine Eastin Elementary School, serving from transitional kindergarten to fifth grade.
 Delaine Eastin Elementary is under New Haven Unified School District in Union City.

 Later career

 After leaving office as State Superintendent, Eastin became the first executive director of the National Institute of Educational Leadership in Washington, D.C., from 2002 to 2005.
-Eastin returned to California to teach at Mills College from 2004 to 2008 as distinguished visiting professor of education, where Eastin taught courses in public policy, education administrative theory, education leadership, and politics.
+Eastin returned to California to teach at Mills College from 2004 to 2008 as a distinguished visiting professor of education, where Eastin taught courses in public policy, education administrative theory, education leadership, and politics.

-Since 2008 Eastin has been a speaker and board member on issues of education policy, nutrition, and electing women to public office.
+From 2008 Eastin was a speaker and board member on education policy, nutrition, and electing women to public office issues.
 Eastin was board president of Close the Gap CA, a campaign to increase the number of progressive women in the California Legislature by recruiting talented, progressive women to run for targeted winnable seats.